Emmatassone/power-spectrum-classification/README.md

 ### Built With

-The bots are build in python, with the help of the following libraries.
+The project is built with python, with the help of the following libraries.

 * [![scikit-learn][scikit-learn-image]][scikit-learn-url]